-- Death Jr. The First game and the beginning of the series.
-For the PSP.
+- Death Jr. — The first game and the beginning of the series.
+Released for the PSP.

-- Death Jr: Root of Evil.
-The sequel. made Pandora a playable character.
+- Death Jr. II: Root of Evil — The sequel. made Pandora a playable character.
 Originally for the PSP; later ported to the Wii with improved graphics and motion controls.

-- Death Jr and the Science Fair of Doom.
-For the DS.
+- Death Jr. and the Science Fair of Doom — Released for the DS.

 - All Myths Are True: Though some of them have been tampered with in rather amusing ways.

-- Black Comedy not the only type in the series, but a bit of an issue in Volume One, with a rather macabre Running Gag about DJ's cat dying.
+- Not the only type in the series, but a bit of an issue in Volume One, with a rather macabre Running Gag about DJ's cat dying.